My Ancestral Chart

 William and Ethel's second child, a boy named Ethelbert W. Bechtold, was born April 11, 1915.
 He was known to the family as Bert.
 In 1939, he worked only 8 weeks, earning $120 as a part-time handy-man for a hospital services company.
 He was living in Sidney, Delaware when he died at the age of 93 on November 19, 2008.

 The third child, a daughter, Ethel Cecilia Bechtold, was born June 17, 1917.
 In 1939, she worked 12 weeks as a "finisher" at a men's hat factory, earning $60.
 Sometime after 1940, she married Michael Grznar.
 Michael was born February 9, 1911.
 They were living in Mahopac, in Putnam County, New York when Michael died in October 1975.
 Ethel was living in Florence, South Carolina when she died on June 3, 2001 at the age of 83.

-William and Ethel had three more children, Robert E. Bechtold, born January 14, 1920, George C. Bechtold, born November 23, 1924, and another son born in 1932.
-Robert was drafted into the Army on February 12, 1942, serving from 1942 to the end of World War II in August of 1945.
+William and Ethel had three more children, Robert E. Bechtold, born January 14, 1920, George Cecil Bechtold, born November 23, 1924, and another son born in 1932.
+Robert was drafted into the Army on February 11, 1942, serving from 1942 to the end of World War II in August of 1945.
 His service record states he was six feet tall and weighed 154 pounds.
 He died 3 days before his 70th birthday on January 11, 1990.
 George enlisted in the Army on his 18th birthday and served in France and Germany during World War II, with Company C of the 191st tank Battalion, from 1942 to 1946.
 His service record states he was six feet tall and weighed 126 pounds (a skinnier version of his brother).
 In January of 1948, he joined the New York National Guard.
-He was living in Cresco, Pennsylvania when he died on March 22, 1993 and is buried at the Indiantown Gap National Cemetery in Annville, Pennsylvania.
+He was living in Cresco, Pennsylvania when he died on March 22, 1993, and is buried at the Indiantown Gap National Cemetery in Annville, Pennsylvania.